noklesta/SublimeEmberNav/README.md

 # Sublime Text 2 plugin: Simple Ember.js Navigator

-Simple plugin for navigating Ember.js applications (http://emberjs.com/).
-It works in a similar way as my [Simple Rails Navigator](https://github.com/noklesta/SublimeRailsNav) and can be used in combination with that plugin to navigate the Ember.js part of a Rails application, but it can also be used for any other Ember.js project.
+Simple plugin for navigating [Ember.js](http://emberjs.com/) applications.
+It works in a similar way to my [Simple Rails Navigator](https://github.com/noklesta/SublimeRailsNav) and can be used in combination with that plugin to navigate the Ember.js part of a Rails application, but it can also be used for any other Ember.js project.